Fax/QuickMapUtils/readme.md

 Not impressive, but it works.

-.net code + simple noise.
+.net code + SharpNoise.
 The warning about the version of simple noise can be ignored.

 # Run it
  - VStudio :  open the solution, restore nuget packages, F5.